paulpowell365/GoogleCybersecurityCertificate/README.md

 - <b>Windows 10</b> (21H2)

 <h2>Activity1: Conducting a security audit :</h2>
-- <b>The following is a security an internal security audit that was conducted on a fictional organization by the name of Botium Toys.audits help ensure that security checks are made, to monitor for threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets.</b>
+- <b>The following is a an internal security audit that was conducted on a fictional organization by the name of Botium Toys.audits help ensure that security checks are made, to monitor for threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets.</b>
 <p align="center">
 Launch the utility: <br/>
 <img src="https://i.imgur.com/62TgaWL.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>